MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

     - Assembly:  **Microsoft.AspNetCore.Mvc.TagHelpers**

 ####	Task 5: Add a “Show data” link next to each city in the ShowCities view.
-Pressing the link will trigger a redirect to the ShowDataForCity action.
+Pressing the link will trigger a redirect to the ShowDataForCity action

 1. In the **ShowCities** view, remove the **P** element with its content.